avanpo/avanpo.github.io/_posts/2015-10-19-jpake-for-net.md

 ### Alternatives

-Diffie-Hellman is another password key exchange protocol, but lacks the authentication.
+Diffie-Hellman is another key exchange protocol, but it lacks authentication.
 Constructing an authentication scheme is possible, but difficult to do correctly (like all crypto).
 A second alternative is SRP [2], another PAKE protocol.
 Its adoptation was slowed by patent encumbrance, but it appears this is no longer a problem.

 ### A Word of Warning